 For this, developers instrument their code by including logging statements or deploying profiling tools to gather data about the execution flow, method calls, and resource usage within a particular application.
 The insights garnered at the end of the process shed light on performance bottlenecks.

-Disturbed tracing, on the other hand, is like traditional tracing on steroids.
+On other hand, Distributed tracing is like traditional tracing on steroids.
 In other words, it covers multiple components, applications, and services that work in conjunction to become a distributed system.
-This broadness makes disturbed tracing perfect for modern, microservices-based architectures.
+This broadness makes distributed tracing perfect for modern, microservices-based architectures

 In the case of distributed tracing, developers instrument every service or component involved in a transaction to generate trace data.
 A trace showcases the end-to-end journey of a particular request across different services and touches upon the timing, dependencies, and interaction between services.